lpl0007/COMP3350-Lab2/README.md

 when the program ends.
 In between, they can be stored in registers.
 Additionally, when testing the submitted files, we should be able to change the values of A, B, C and still get the correct results.

+## Grade
+11/15

+### Comments
+Task B: correct answer is 37 but your code displayed 49 value which is incorrect. (-2)

+Task C: correct answer is 0 but your code displayed 3 value for Z which is incorrect.(-2)